 For more information your could visit "HU6" our new careers resources room or to make a on-to-one appointment for careers advice and guidance, please see Mrs Richardson in the 6th Form Office.

 HSLC Careers Fair

 We are pleased to be working with a number of businesses and organisations in our region to offer our students the opportunity to attend an extensive careers event in the new year.

 In January 2020, a host of businesses will be showcasing careers and job to inform and support our students in making choices for their future pathways after education.
 We encourage all students to attend the Fair and all parents and carers are welcome to attend.

 HSLC Futures Day & Work Experience

 Towards the end of the Summer Term, all Year 12 students will participate in our Futures Event where they will have the opportunity to find out about all the options available to them once they have completed their Sixth Form studies – this will include information on Apprenticeships, Further Education, University, Employment and a range of Career choices.

-Following this event, students will have the opportunity to take a week of work experience to help give them the experience they need to support their choices after 6th form.
+In the summer term, students will also have the opportunity to take a week of work experience to help give them the experience they need to support their choices after 6th form.
 We believe that work experience is a very valuable element of each student’s Key Stage 5 curriculum.
-We have therefore included it in the school’s calendar for weeks Monday 19th June to Friday 23rd June 2017.

 We are proposing to allow the sixth form students to structure the week for their own individual development.
 This might take the form of work experience, work shadowing, volunteering or other pre-approved activities, which will support your son/daughter’s curriculum vitae and demonstrate the all-important experience and enthusiasm that would be employers and universities are looking for.
 Any students failing to arrange a suitable activity will be allocated to help support and supervise the activities in school with the lower school students.